-A gold result is an indication that the student should be entered as an examination candidate the following year.
+A gold result is an indication that the student could be entered as an examination candidate the following year.

-A certificate is awarded with the medal result (not a physical medal).
+A certificate is awarded with the assessment result (not a physical medal).

 The Examiner's decision is final and no correspondence will be entered into.